 - The elimination of face-to-face interactions is the major downfall for the Robo-advisors.
 When it comes to investments, people can sometimes get cold feet, have emotional breakdowns and make terrible decisions if not well guided.
 Conventional financial advisors perform better as they have the human experience and knowledge to help the investors.

 Is every Robo-advisor the same?
 If not, how do they differ from each other?

 As seen from the list mentioned above of best Robo-advisors, no two platforms are similar.
 They share several features, but they remain distinct due to several package differences and service provisions.

 The Robo-advisors differ based on; the fees charged, provided services, the needed initial minimum investment amount, the availability of several investment strategies, type of available investments, ability to contact actual financial advisors, and extra features such as tax-loss harvesting and rebalancing.

 What is the target audience for these Robo-advisors?

 A majority of the people who invest regularly tend to stay clear of the Robo-advisors.
-It is a huge misconception that Robo-advisors are only meant for a beginner investor without a lot of money to spare.
+It is a massive misconception that Robo-advisors are only meant for beginner investors without much money to spare.

-Experts and researchers in the field have proven time and time again that putting your money in the hands of an automated program is safer than handling it yourself.
+Experts and researchers in the field have repeatedly proven that putting your money in the hands of an automated program is safer than handling it yourself.
 The Robo-advisor can use its algorithm to counterbalance significant market drops and rises.
 By using Robo-advisors, an investor can avoid emotionally and gut-oriented decisions that will almost definitely eat up your money.